feast-dev/feast/docs/roadmap.md

 # Roadmap

-The list below contains the functionality that contributors are planning to develop for Feast
+The list below contains the functionality that contributors are planning to develop for Feast.

-* Items below that are in development (or planned for development) will be indicated in parentheses.
 * We welcome contribution to all items in the roadmap!
 * Have questions about the roadmap?
-Go to the Slack channel to ask on #feast-development
+Go to the Slack channel to ask on #feast-development.

 * **Data Sources**
   * [x] [Snowflake source](https://docs.feast.dev/reference/data-sources/snowflake)